Numberblocks: Series 7 (2024)

+Series 8 (2025)

+Series 9 (TBA)

+Series 9 was teased on Jamie Floodgate's LinkedIn, and no information about it has released except that it was animated from September 2024 to April 2025 alongside Series 8.

 Other media

 UK-based kids media service company Larkshead Media was appointed to manage licensing activities for Numberblocks in August 2017; the agency announced that merchandise including toys and apparel would be brought to retail.
 In July 2020, a MathLink Cubes activity set inspired by the show was announced by Learning Resources to be available through major retailers later in the year.
 The set, featuring characters One to Ten, was delayed and released in June 2021.
 In September, Immediate Media launched an official magazine for the show, with the first issue released on 8 September 2021.
 Fancy dress distributor Rubies announced an official dress up licence for Numberblocks in October, with costumes planned to be available in the EMEA and Australia in 2022.
 Learning Resources secured a global master licensing deal for Numberblocks in November 2021, announcing the release of plush toys in 2022 followed by playsets, video games and classroom items with sister company hand2mind by 2023.